1. Long Workouts at a Moderate Pace1 of 8

 Sure, an hour on the treadmill gives you that instant satisfaction of burning 400 calories.
 Or so that little blinking screen says.

 A quick strength training or cross training session, however, will get your heart rate up, burn calories and develop your lean muscle mass.
-Building muscle means that those muscles are able to work throughout the day burning more calories when you aren't working out.
+Building muscle means that those muscles are able to work throughout the day, burning calories when you aren't even working out.

 5. Hydrating with Sports Drinks5 of 8

 Sports drinks may give you a boost, but they're full of sugar and calories.
 During any given daily workout, hydrating with plain ol' water should do the trick just fine.

 If you feel tired during your workout, try fueling beforehand.
 Eating a healthy snack 45 minutes before your workout can give you more energy and allow you to skip the Gatorade.
 Try some almond butter on toast.